kidod-5/COMP333-Synthesizer-Plug-In/README.md

 ## Developer Instructions

 Note: Users will need access to the Node/Node Package Manager, Python and JUCE/PROJUCER.
 Links to those will be available here (Make sure to follow the instructions for your appropriate operating system when downloading):
+Note: This project can only be built on Apple Silicon Macs.

 Python: https://www.python.org/downloads/
 Node(JS): https://nodejs.org/en/download